gatsbyjs/gatsby/docs/blog/2020-08-04-GH-Community-Permissions-Changes-GatsbyJS/index.md

 The fact that these capabilities are currently available to all community contributors is extremely unusual for an open source project of Gatsby's size -- and furthermore introduces a great deal of risk to the security, integrity, and inclusiveness of our open source tools.

-The good news is labelling will now be automated with Gatsbot, and with the status change there will be fewer barriers and distractions to get in the way of improving our PR process.
+The good news is labeling will now be automated with Gatsbot, and with the status change there will be fewer barriers and distractions to get in the way of improving our PR process.

 ### Maintainer Status